gbryant/trace-model/README.md

-# trace-model 2008
+# trace-model
-Image tracing application skeleton in wxWidgets
+Image tracing application skeleton in wxWidgets, developed in 2008.

 This is a skeleton of a program for a making adjustable selection regions on an image.